 Published drafts for episode 24, as well as the previously mentioned ones for episode 25+26/EoE, shows that there had been plans to include a minor sub-plot about different characters visiting Toji in the hospital that eventually was cut.

-Many of the characters were named after various WWII-era naval vessels, most often aircraft carriers; most of them were sunk rather than surviving the war.
+Many of the characters were named after various WWII-era naval vessels; most of them were sunk rather than surviving the war.
 Katsuragi, Akagi, and Soryu were all aircraft carriers; Akagi and Soryu were part of the Pearl Harbor attack, and sunk at Midway.
 Katsuragi was completed so late it never actually operated aircraft, but survived the war and was scrapped.
-Ayanami ran troops to Guadalcanal, but was crushed by US battleship guns during the climatic naval battle of the campaign.
-Kirishima and Hyuga were battleships; Kirishima was lost in the same engagement as Ayanami in 1942, while Hyuga survived into 1945 before carrier aircraft sank it in the Inland Sea.
+Ayanami ran troops to Guadalcanal, but was destroyed by the battleship USS Washington during the climatic naval battle of the campaign.
+Kirishima was a battlecruiser converted to a fast battleship, and it fell in the same engagement as the Ayanami as another victim of the USS Washington; while Hyuga was converted into a battleship-carrier hybrid and survived into 1945 before carrier aircraft sank it in the Inland Sea.
 Ibuki, Maya and Aoba are names of heavy cruisers; the Ibuki existed only on paper, it was never built.
-Maya made it until 1944 before being sunk by a submarine in the opening round of Leyte Gulf, while Aoba lasted until 1945 only to suffer the same fate as Hyuga.
+Maya made it until 1944 before being torpedoed and sunk by the submarine USS Dace in the opening round of Leyte Gulf, while Aoba lasted until 1945 only to suffer the same fate as Hyuga.
 Langley is also the name of an American aircraft carrier which was sunk by the Japanese off Java (though it wasn't operating as a carrier at the time), and the Graf Zeppelin is the name of an uncompleted Nazi-German aircraft carrier which was sunk as a target by the Russian Navy after the war.
 Along the same theme, Ikari means "anchor."

 Katsuragi was also one of Japan's very last operational aircraft carriers, surviving mostly through delayed construction.
 All the other ships lending their names to characters, including the first Langley were either sunk in battle or never completed.